CBERS-4A (China-Brazil Earth Resources Satellite-4A)

 The following images were observed with the CBERS-4A/ZiyuanI-4A mission instruments in China.

-The application potential of a given sensor is a function of their spatial resolution characteristics, temporal resolution, and spectral and radiometric characteristics.
+The application potential of a given sensor is a function of its spatial resolution characteristics, temporal resolution, and spectral and radiometric characteristics.

 MUX (Multispectral Camera)